mvdschee/web-accessibility/README.md

 2. Open debug panel in VScode and `RUN` "Launch Client"

-3. Open a project which contains a `HTML` file and see the linting in action.
+3. Open `/playground` which contains test cases, this should give better or equal results as in opening in your current project setup with the plugin installed.

 4. Build `vsce package`